mkavulich/ccpp-doc/CCPPtechnical/source/AddingNewSchemes.rst

     * If information from the previous timestep is needed, it is important to identify if the host model readily provides this information.
 For example, in the Model for Prediction Across Scales (MPAS), variables containing the values of several quantities in the preceding timesteps are available.
 When that is not the case, as in the UFS Atmosphere, interstitial schemes are needed to compute these variables.
 As an example, the reader is referred to the GF convective scheme, which makes use of interstitials to obtain the previous timestep information.

+    * Consider allocating the new variable only when needed (i.e. when the new scheme is used and/or when a certain control flag is set).
+If this is a viable option, following the existing examples in ``GFS_typedefs.F90`` and ``GFS_typedefs.meta`` for allocating the variable and setting the ``active`` attribute in the metadata correctly.

+* If an entirely new variable needs to be added, consult the CCPP standard names dictionary and the rules for creating new standard names at https://github.com/escomp/CCPPStandardNames.
+If in doubt, use the GitHub discussions page in the CCPP Framework repository (https://github.com/ncar/ccpp-framework) to discuss the suggested new standard name(s) with the CCPP developers.

 * Examine scheme-specific and suite interstitials to see what needs to be replaced/changed; then check existing scheme interstitial and determine what needs to replicated.
 Identify if your new scheme requires additional interstitial code that must be run before or after the scheme and that cannot be part of the scheme itself, for example because of dependencies on other schemes and/or the order the scheme is run in the SDF.

 * Follow the guidelines outlined in :numref:`Chapter %s <CompliantPhysParams>` to make your scheme CCPP-compliant.
 Make sure to use an uppercase suffix ``.F90`` to enable C preprocessing.